Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_can_usb_bridge/readme.md

 ## Description:

-> This application acts as a CAN-USB bridge and enables viewing the data transmitted over an existing CAN network.
+>This application acts as a CAN-USB bridge along with CAN based NVM bootloader host application.
-> It reads the data transmitted on a CAN network via the CAN peripheral and displays it on the PC serial terminal window using the USB CDC virtual COM port.
+>With CAN-USB bridge functionality, it reads the data transmitted on a CAN network via the CAN peripheral and displays it on the PC serial terminal window using the USB CDC virtual COM port.
+>With CAN NVM bootloader host functionality, it sends the binary image from the Python script to the target over the CAN bus for programming.

 ## Modules/Technology Used: